-Yaro is a health tech company that partners with healthcare providers and practitioners to help consumers gain transparency into their healthcare.
+Yaro (now part of Virgin Pulse) is a health tech company that partners with healthcare providers and practitioners to help consumers gain transparency into their healthcare.
 They found a fun way to showcase their core values with this simple Instagram video.
 The flipbook motif certainly stands out more than a few bullet points on a careers page.

-This is a great example of how you can create a culture video without breaking the bank or working overtime.
+This is an example of how you can create a culture video without breaking the bank or working overtime.
 With its highly visual format, Instagram is the perfect platform for short videos, so make sure you’re incorporating some company culture content throughout your feed.

 Ellevation Education is a software platform that supports English language learners and their educators.
-This culture video features an interview with their People Operations Manager and covers the company’s growth, diversity and culture.
-From the company’s history and what they look for in candidates to some favorite perks and a few of the sub-groups that make their culture unique, she provides a comprehensive overview of the company in only 65 seconds.
+This culture video features an interview with their people operations manager and covers the company’s growth, diversity and culture.
+From Ellevation Education’s history and what they look for in candidates to some favorite perks and a few of the sub-groups that make their culture unique, she provides a comprehensive overview of the company in only 65 seconds.

 They posted a promotional video one week before the event to get people hyped, and followed it with another the day of as a reminder and to provide important details to help attendees prepare.
 Videos are typically seen as a major investment, but this one serves as an example of how to affordably implement the channel into your mix.

-Fuze has created a global cloud-based communications platform to help businesses unify their voices throughout communication efforts.
+Fuze (acquired by 8x8) has created a global cloud-based communications platform to help businesses unify their voices throughout communication efforts.
 They brought in some of their most senior leaders, including the Executive Chairman and CEO, to discuss company culture in this professionally produced video.

-Members of the C-suite have a powerful voice, but finding time on their calendar to get them on camera can be challenging.
+Members of the C-suite have a powerful voice, but finding time on their calendars to get them on camera can be challenging.
 This video makes excellent use of their limited time by covering a broad topic in an evergreen manner.
 It can be used time and time again, and it can be used across platforms for multiple purposes from recruitment to employer branding.
-Also, not a bad idea to have interviewees wear branded swag!
+Also, it’s not a bad idea to have interviewees wear branded swag.

-Bungie is a game development studio that has helped in the creation of several major games, including Marathon, Myth, Halo and Destiny.
-Unlike the other examples on this list, this video is a long-form documentary released to celebrate the company’s 20th anniversary.
+Bungie is a game development studio that has helped in the creation of several major games, including Halo.
+Unlike the other examples on this list, this video is a long-form documentary released to celebrate Bungie’s 20th anniversary.
 They gathered clips of video throughout the company’s history and interviewed current employees about the evolution of this wildly successful video game developer.

 While this may not be the first thing you think of when you hear “recruitment video,” this sort of in-depth content is a recruiter’s dream.
 Learning about a company’s history from the people who built it with their own blood, sweat and tears provides insight into where it came from and where it’s going in a way no job description or career page ever could.

-Fiverr is an ecommerce digital marketplace that offers creative and digital services in 150+ freelance categories.
+Fiverr is an e-commerce digital marketplace that offers creative and digital services in hundreds of freelance categories.
 The company satirized all those generic recruitment videos out there with this piece, appropriately titled “Another Generic Recruitment Video.”

-Microsoft is the world famous software company that we all know and love.
-This live Facebook video features a Q&A panel discussion with four employees answering questions and offering tips for prospective employees interested in starting a career with the company.
+Microsoft is the world-famous software company that we all know and love.
+This live Facebook video features a Q&A panel discussion with four employees answering questions and offering tips for prospective employees interested in starting a career with Microsoft.

 Rackspace is a managed cloud company that offers web, app and email hosting.
-This video features multiple interviews with employees who talk about memories from their first day at the company, their initial impression and why they continue to work there.
+This video features multiple interviews with employees who talk about memories from their first day at the company, their initial impression and why they continue to work at Rackspace.

 First impressions can last a lifetime, and it’s interesting to hear from current employees what they remember from their first day, whether it be a few months ago or a few decades.
 Accepting a new job is a big decision, and hearing from people that have been in the same position can go a long way toward putting candidates’ nerves at ease.

-Basecamp, formerly known as 37signals, is one of the top project management tools in America.
+Basecamp, formerly known as 37signals, is a popular project management tool.
 Even in its early days, the company boasted a distributed team of employees from all over the world, and it made sure prospective candidates understood its remote-work process with this culture video.

 Remote employees are often some of the most valuable team members, but it can be easy for them to feel overlooked when it comes to company culture.
 Basecamp avoided this potential issue by ensuring prospective candidates understand how it operates and that it values its remote team members just as much as those that sit in HQ.
 As distributed teams become more common, this is something every company should consider.